CS-UCY-EPL343/winter19.team9/README.md

 # Fitness Factory Nicosia WebApp

-This web application is a prototype version of an on going website development for the company Fitness Factory Nicosia.
+This web application is a prototype version of an ongoing website development for the company Fitness Factory Nicosia.
 At the current state, the web application just serves as an indication of the interface of the website in development, however most of the functionality is lacking.
 As stated this is an indication of the final product's interface, hence changes might apply during the